 - As a result of the global COVID-19 pandemic, we may see a shift in how designers and engineers create research spaces.
 B+H Advance Strategy shared an article with I2SL about how to design the next generation of high-tech, cutting-edge laboratories.
 Read more in Team Science: Designing for Research in the Information Age.

 - I2SL members from organizations such as the Cleveland Clinic and Harvard University are helping to make the places that save lives save resources too!
 Check out this article from the Association of American Medical Colleges.

 - Check out this article from fivethirtyeight.com, featuring I2SL members, about the dilemmas faced by today's scientists and lab specialists when trying to help the planet while using resources in the process.

-- According to the latest addition to our E-Library, laboratory design has been shifting towards sustainability and spatial flexibility.
+- According an article in our E-Library, laboratory design has been shifting towards sustainability and spatial flexibility.
 Read the full article to find out more!

 - Harvard University got several of its laboratories to go green by giving green.
 Read the case study about how financial incentives helped reduce lab energy intensity.

 - Core facilities are the latest trend in consolidating campus research facilities and equipment to save resources and maximize researchers' abilities.
 Read more about how they work at Northwestern University or watch a video about core facilities.

 - In 2019, the University of Virginia completed a Pilot Lab Program to study the true potential of holistic Green Labs programming that addresses both building and user aspects of research efficiency.

 - Interested in a career in architecture?
 Check out these job listings on the Association of Collegiate Schools of Architecture website.